davekinkead/thesis/chapters/05-the-problem-of-the-people/chapter.md

 And for others still, democracy is justified on instrumental grounds.
 Democratic authority on this account, is legitimate because it is the best way to produce certain valuable ends.
 Democracy tracks the truth, it forms the general will, it transforms the moral character of citizens.
 Those ends however, are a function of which procedures are used and who participates in those procedures.
 They are a function of  who is included amongst _the people_.
 Enfranchising some people rather than others, or drawing the borders of a state in one location rather than another, will typically result in different outcomes for identical democratic procedures.

---> [MONDAY] Size of a democratic people determines both its citizen effectiveness and system capacity (see Dahl 1973 Size & Democracy).

 How the demos is constituted affects not only claims of democratic legitimacy but also the nature of democracies themselves.

-The optimal size of a democracy, according to the Greeks, was a trade off between self sufficiency and a knowledge of other citizen's character.  ...example.

-Modern political theorists like Rousseau and Montesquieu link political systems to size.
-Smaller states ought be republics, - larger ought be aristocracies, largest monarchies.

-> for the constitution of a State to be at its best, it is possible to fix limits that will make it neither too large for good government, nor too small for self-maintenance.
-In every body politic there is a maximum strength which it cannot exceed and which it only loses by increasing in size.
-Every extension of the social tie means its relaxation; and, generally speaking, a small State is stronger in proportion than a great one.

-> The same laws cannot suit so many diverse provinces with different customs, situated in the most various climates, and incapable of enduring a uniform government. [@rousseau Ch9]

-> the right relation therefore is that the land should suffice for the maintenance of the inhabitants, and that there should be as many inhabitants as the land can maintain. [@rousseau Ch10]
+The South Pacific island democracy of Tuvalu has a population of just over 10,500 people [^cite].
+India, the worlds largest democracy, has a population of over 1.2 billion.
+The types of governance, administration, and procedures that are appropriate for each country are vastly different.
+For the Greeks, the optimal size for a democracy was the city.
+Too small, and the state would be unable to sustain itself and be vulnerable to imperial neighbours.
+Too large, and the necessary social bonds of political life would be diluted.
+Anything larger than the city-state could only be ruled by a monarch with far reaching powers.

-Dahl and Tufte [@dahl1973] argue that the size of a polity impacts the system capacity of a democracy and and citizen effectiveness.
-Size tends to break the link between autonomy and participation

-Higher densities of populations have higher spillover effects and require greater levels of coordination.
+Size isn't the only concern here.
+Different conceptions of the demos result in different mixes of culture, language, and ideas.
+"The same laws cannot suit so many diverse provinces with different customs, situated in the most various climates, and incapable of enduring a uniform government" [@rousseau Ch9].
+Solidarity amongst homogeneous societies might be easier to find but heterogeneous groups tend be more dynamic, innovative, and productive [@haug1967].
+The size of a polity impacts the system capacity of a democracy and and citizen effectiveness.
+Increasing polity size tends to break the link between autonomy and participation, decreases the responsiveness of politicians, but increases state power and influence [@dahl1973].
+Higher densities of populations permit deeper cooperation but have higher spillover effects and require greater levels of coordination.
-<---

 Who the people are affects what democracies do and what democracy is.
 Democratic theory, however, is silent on who they people should be.
 It can't, because who the people are is a matter logically and temporally prior to that of what they do and how they do it.
 Democratic answers are either viciously circular in that they must first presuppose the answer to the question they ask, or result in an infinite regress of deciding who gets to decide who gets to decide who gets to decide.

 Non-democratic solutions however, fair little better.
-A number of principles to settle the question - historical accident, nationality, cultural or linguistic salience, the all-coerced principle, and the all-affected principle - have been proposed but none offer an adequate solution.
+A number of principles to settle the question - historical accident, nationality, cultural or linguistic salience, the All-Coerced Principle, and the All-Affected Principle - have been proposed but none offer an adequate solution.

 Despite the best efforts of political theorists in the last 30 years, there is a total lack of consensus as to how we might answer the question of who the people should be.
 It is a "fundamental issue in democratic theory" [@arrhenius2005 p1] with "no theoretical solution to the puzzle, only pragmatic ones".
 A problem that presents "an important practical limit to the scope of democracy as a method of making collective decisions" [@whelan1983 p13] but one "almost totally neglected by all the great political philosophers who write about democracy" [@dahl1970 pp59-60].

 In the part one of this chapter, I will survey the various accounts of political inclusion that are found in the literature.
 Typically, who the people are is simply presumed by theorists writing on democracy.
 Democracy means _rule of the people_ but the vast majority of political philosophy focus on the nature of the _kratos_ rather than the nature of the _demos_.
 When consideration is given to who the people should be, it is typically descriptive criteria like nationality, culture, history, or geography that are given.
 Occasionally however, normative accounts are offered like the All-Coerced Principle or the All-Affected Principle.
 Despite their intuitive appeal however, these principles fail to offer an adequate solution to the Boundary Problem for a variety of reasons.

 In part two, I will explore how these different accounts of inclusion succeed and fail for different projects within democratic theory.
 Ideally, any answer to the question to inclusion would be democratic but as we will see shortly, this is logically impossible.
 The challenge for some theorists, those I call _the Democrats_, is to either explain how analysis of democracy's _kratos_ can proceed without a democratic explanation of the _demos_; or to identify an account of inclusion that is compatible with substantive democratic values.
 The Boundary Problem concerns more than just democratic compatibility however.
 For those theorists I call _the Cosmopolitans_, the challenge is to offer an account of inclusion that doesn't conflict with substantive universal values such as justice and fairness, and offers a justification for the externalities that arise when one people make decision that affect another.
 Then there are those theorists I call _the Anarchists_.
 The Anarchist is concerned primarily with how accounts of inclusion support or undermine accounts of democratic authority.

 In part three, I will explore the concerns of the Anarchists in greater detail.
 Certain justifications of democratic authority, _instrumental_ ones, are fully dependent on the content of the outcomes of democratic processes.
 Different accounts of inclusion lead to different _peoples_, and different _peoples_ lead to different outcomes.
 First, I show that any instrumental justification of democratic authority _must_ offer a corresponding congruent account of inclusion.
 No instrumental justification of democratic authority does this so no instrumental justification of democratic authority satisfies the evidentiary requirement of political justification outlined in [chapter 2].

-Then, I demonstrate that the most common instrumental justifications of democratic authority require different, and incompatible accounts of inclusion, therefore rendering these justifications incompatible themselves.
+Finally, I demonstrate that the most common instrumental justifications of democratic authority require different, and incompatible accounts of inclusion, therefore rendering these justifications incompatible themselves.
 Because many accounts of democracy include multiple, and incompatible instrumental justifications, these accounts also fail to satisfy the entailment criterion of justification.
 My conclusion is that the Boundary Problem is problematic for all accounts of democracy and fatal for instrumental justifications of democratic authority.

 ## No Good Answers